Biden refers to George Floyd's death as an "open wound"

 "We can't ignore that we are in a country with an open wound right now — a wound far older and deeper than…George Floyd's killing — and his brutal, brutal death captured on film.
 His final words, pleading for breathe.
 'Let me breathe, I can't breathe.'
 It's ripped open anew this—this ugly underbelly of our society," Biden said during a virtual campaign fundraiser on Thursday.

+On Friday, Biden said he has spoken with George Floyd's family members and during live stream remarks, he promised justice for Floyd.

-On Thursday night, protesters continued to vandalize buildings in Minneapolis, setting fire to several buildings, including a police precinct.
+Protesters on Thursday night continued to vandalize buildings in Minneapolis, setting fire to several buildings, including a police precinct.
 Biden urged protesters "to exercise their rights peacefully and safely."

+President Trump struck a different tone than Biden on Twitter late Thursday night and warned "when the looting starts, the shooting starts," in response to protesters who were looting stores in the Twin Cities.

+Without naming the president, Biden said Friday this "this is no time for incendiary tweets" and "no time to encourage violence."

-"But people all across this country are enraged and rightly so," Biden said.
-"Every day African-Americans go about their lives with [the] constant anxiety and trauma of wondering 'Will I be next?'
+"People all across this country are enraged and rightly so," Biden said on Thursday evening and added, "Every day African-Americans go about their lives with [the] constant anxiety and trauma of wondering 'Will I be next?'
 Sounds like an exaggeration, but it's not.
 These tragedies, these injustices cut at the very heart of our most sacred of beliefs — that all Americans, equal in rights and in dignity, are part of an ingrained systemic cycle of racism and oppression that throughout every part of our society."

-The former vice president continued, "We need to make sure justice is real for the Floyd family, that the protections and the rule of law are real for every American, that officers in the Floyd case must be held accountable, including with the FBI investigation and independent Department of Justice civil rights investigation."

 "If we're not committed as a nation, with every ounce of purpose in our beings — not just to binding up this wound in hope that somehow the scab once again will cover things over — but to treat the underlying injury, we're never going to eventually heal," Biden said.

+The presumptive Democratic nominee on Friday called for "real police reform that holds all cops up to the high standards that so many of them actually meet [and] that holds bad cops accountable."

-These remarks came during a star-studded, online campaign fundraiser with musicians David Crosby, Sheryl Crow, Rufus Wainwright, Joe Walsh and Jimmy Buffett.
+Biden's original remarks came on Thursday during a star-studded, online campaign fundraiser with musicians David Crosby, Sheryl Crow, Rufus Wainwright, Joe Walsh and Jimmy Buffett.
 The virtual event was hosted by Whoopi Goldberg and Illinois Senator Tammy Duckworth.

 Singer Sheryl Crow said her two boys are "asking me questions about what is happening Minneapolis and I'm saying, 'Yes, we need a leader that speaks to this and demands justice.'"